MarineYachtRadar/mayara/docs/radar-protocols/navico/protocol.md

 ### Report 08 - Advanced Settings (18/21/22 bytes)

+Settings are per-radar (A/B have independent values on dual-range radars).

 | Offset | Size | Description |
 |--------|------|-------------|
 | 0 | 1 | Type (0x08) |